kcarnold/cs344/content/project/_index.md

 This course will culminate in a semester project.
 Successful projects will demonstrate that you can:

-- **Design, implement, and/or analyze an intelligent system**.
+- **Apply fundamental ML concepts** to the task of designing, implementing, and/or analyzing an intelligent system.
 So your work should dig below the surface in some way, but how you do it is up to you.
 Some suggestions are given below.
-- **Communicate your work in both technical and non-technical terms.** So you will include a summary that's understandable to the general public (friends and family, for example) as well as a detailed report.
+- **Implement and/or experiment** with a system that uses ML.
+- **Communicate your work** using text and visuals that are precise, concise, and appropriate for the audience.

 Projects should generally be done in pairs, though allowances may be made on request.

-## Grading

-Projects will count for 5 Mastery grades.
-You will include a brief summary at the end of your report of how the project demonstrates mastery of various components.

-All projects must demonstrate mastery of the following objectives:

-- Technical writing (precise and concise)
-- Nontechnical writing (simple and understandable)
-- Quantification (putting a number on something)

 Successful projects will also demonstrate mastery of various other skills, but the specific skills will vary between people and projects.
 Some options include: